Bali: Ancient

-Bali was inhabited around 2000 BCE by Austronesian people who migrated originally from the island of Taiwan to Southeast Asia and Oceania through Maritime Southeast Asia.
+Bali was inhabited around 2000 BC by Austronesian peoples who migrated originally from the island of Taiwan to Southeast Asia and Oceania through Maritime Southeast Asia.
 Culturally and linguistically, the Balinese are closely related to the people of the Indonesian archipelago, Malaysia, Brunei, the Philippines, and Oceania.
 Stone tools dating from this time have been found near the village of Cekik in the island's west.

-In ancient Bali, nine Hindu sects existed, the Pasupata, Bhairawa, Siwa Shidanta, Vaishnava, Bodha, Brahma, Resi, Sora and Ganapatya.
+In ancient Bali, nine Hindu sects existed: the Pasupata, Bhairawa, Siwa Shidanta, Vaishnava, Bodha, Brahma, Resi, Sora, and Ganapatya.
 Each sect revered a specific deity as its personal Godhead.

-Inscriptions from 896 and 911 do not mention a king, until 914, when Sri Kesarivarma is mentioned.
-They also reveal an independent Bali, with a distinct dialect, where Buddhism and Shaivism were practised simultaneously.
+Inscriptions from 896 and 911 do not mention a king until 914, when Sri Kesarivarma, a contemporary of the Kesari dynasty in the Kalinga Kingdom of ancient India, is mentioned.
+They also reveal an independent Bali, with a distinct dialect, being influenced by the Sanskrit and Pali languages, where Buddhism and Shaivism were practiced simultaneously.
 Mpu Sindok's great-granddaughter, Mahendradatta (Gunapriyadharmapatni), married the Bali king Udayana Warmadewa (Dharmodayanavarmadeva) around 989, giving birth to Airlangga around 1001.
 This marriage also brought more Hinduism and Javanese culture to Bali.
 Princess Sakalendukirana appeared in 1098.
 Suradhipa reigned from 1115 to 1119, and Jayasakti from 1146 until 1150.
-Jayapangus appears on inscriptions between 1178 and 1181, while Adikuntiketana and his son Paramesvara in 1204.
+Jayapangus appears on inscriptions between 1178 and 1181, while Adikuntiketana and his son Paramesvara appear in 1204.

-Balinese culture was strongly influenced by Indian, Chinese, and particularly Hindu culture, beginning around the 1st century AD.
-The name Bali dwipa ("Bali island") has been discovered from various inscriptions, including the Blanjong pillar inscription written by Sri Kesari Warmadewa in 914 AD and mentioning Walidwipa.
-It was during this time that the people developed their complex irrigation system subak to grow rice in wet-field cultivation.
-Some religious and cultural traditions still practised today can be traced to this period.
+Balinese culture was strongly influenced by Indian, Chinese, and particularly Kalinga Hindu culture, beginning around the 1st century AD.
+The name Bali dwipa ("Bali island") has been discovered from various inscriptions, including the Blanjong pillar inscription written by Sri Kesari Warmadewa in 914 AD, and mentioning Walidwipa.
+It was during this time that the people developed their complex irrigation system, subak, to grow rice in wet-field cultivation.
+Some religious and cultural traditions still practiced today can be traced to this period.

-The Hindu Majapahit Empire (1293–1520 AD) on eastern Java founded a Balinese colony in 1343.
+The Hindu-Buddhist Majapahit Empire (1293–1520 AD) on eastern Java founded a Balinese colony in 1343.
 The uncle of Hayam Wuruk is mentioned in the charters of 1384–86.
 Mass Javanese immigration to Bali occurred in the next century when the Majapahit Empire fell in 1520.
-Bali's government then became an independent collection of Hindu kingdoms which led to a Balinese national identity and major enhancements in culture, arts, and economy.
-The nation with various kingdoms became independent for up to 386 years until 1906 when the Dutch subjugated and repulsed the natives for economic control and took it over.
+Bali's government then became an independent collection of Hindu kingdoms, which led to a Balinese national identity and major enhancements in culture, arts, and economy.
+The nation with various kingdoms became independent for up to 386 years until 1906, when the Dutch subjugated and repulsed the natives for economic control and took it over.

 Portuguese contacts

 The first known European contact with Bali is thought to have been made in 1512, when a Portuguese expedition led by Antonio Abreu and Francisco Serrão sighted its northern shores.
-It was the first expedition of a series of bi-annual fleets to the Moluccas, that throughout the 16th century travelled along the coasts of the Sunda Islands.
+It was the first expedition of a series of bi-annual fleets to the Moluccas, which throughout the 16th century, traveled along the coasts of the Sunda Islands.
 Bali was also mapped in 1512, in the chart of Francisco Rodrigues, aboard the expedition.
 In 1585, a ship foundered off the Bukit Peninsula and left a few Portuguese in the service of Dewa Agung.